FernandezEnrique/ImageToDocument/README.md

 You have 2 ways to import the images.

-- Using all the images of a directory (with a specific extension)
+- Using all the images from a directory (with a specific extension)

 ```bash
 python3 main.py -d <folder> <extension>